Science for Ukraine: training and work opportunities for Ukrainian nationals

 CERN will provide you with:

 - An allowance of 3’319 Swiss Francs per month (net of tax) as a technical student and 3’719 Swiss Francs per month (net of tax) as a doctoral student.
-A stipend level between 4599 - 8203 Swiss Francs per month (net of tax) as a fellow.
+A stipend level between 4599 - 8203 Swiss Francs per month (net of tax) as a graduate.
 Depending on your personal circumstances, additional benefits such as travel reimbursement could be added.

 - Coverage for you, your spouse and children by CERN’s comprehensive Health Insurance scheme

 - 2.5 days of paid leave per month.

 - Upload your most recent relevant qualification (Degree) - if available